Wilderlands Hex Sheets

 Wilderlands Hex Sheets is a supplement for fantasy role-playing games published by Judges Guild in 1977.

 Contents

-Wilderlands Hex Sheets is a GM's aid: hex maps for preparation of wilderness scenario maps.
+Wilderlands Hex Sheets is an aid for gamemasters in the form of hex maps for preparing maps to be used with wilderness scenarios.

 Publication history

 Wilderlands Hex Sheets was published by Judges Guild in 1977 as four large map sheets and a cover sheet.

-A listing of cumulative sales from 1981 shows that Wilderlands Hex Sheets sold over 20,000 units.
+A cumulative sales listing shows that Wilderlands Hex Sheets sold over 20,000 units by 1981.